g0thic/Picatrix/README.md

 Quran IS AN APP THAT PLAYS QURAN AUTOMATICALLY USING WINDOWS MEDIA PLAYER WRITTEN IN PYTHON

 TO MAKE THINGS WORK:
-PLACE THE PICATRIX FOLDER IN THE "C:\" DRIVE   "C:\Quran"
+PLACE THE Quran FOLDER IN THE "C:\" DRIVE   "C:\Quran"
 UNZIP THE C:\Quran\Audio files
 INSTALL PYTHON
 RUN THE MAIN.PY USING COMMAND LINE (CMD)